Documentation Index

 mv /etc/resolv.appgate /etc/resolv.conf

-Once you have completed these steps, restart your network manager.
+After you run these commands, restart your network manager.

 To clean client settings, run: